 In some countries, you need to register your artwork for it to be copyrighted.
 This is an excellent method as you can easily claim compensation should others use your artwork.
 With this, you will have more power to decide who can use, reproduce, and copy your art.
-It will also be easier for you to file a copyright infringement in some circumstances.
+In some circumstances, it will also be easier for you to file a copyright infringement.

 In the United States, statutory damages allow the original creator to claim damages that range from $200 to $150,000 per infringed work, depending on the extent of the copyrighted work.
 It’s also easy for creators to register their work.
-They just need to submit a complete application form, fill a fee, and copy their work to the U.S. Copyright Office.
+They must submit a complete application form, fill out a fee, and copy their work to the U.S. Copyright Office.

 4. Copyright notice

 Copyright notice is not needed in Australia.
 However, this is an excellent opportunity for the creator to protect their work and prove ownership in case of potential infringers.
 Simply indicate the owner’s name, date of publication, and term of use in your art.